jvde-github/AIS-catcher-docs/docs/installation/ubuntu-debian.md

 ```
 The script will install all dependencies and build AIS-catcher.
 The required SDR libraries are installed from the official packages if they cannot be found on the system.
 For the RTL-SDR we build from source from the official package to guarantee support for the RTL-SDR V4 but, again, only if the package is not already installed on the system.
 On a fresh Raspberry Pi4 this will take less than 20 minutes.

 To update AIS-catcher to the latest version, simply run the above command again.
+To additionally install the Web GUI, see [below](#installation-with-web-gui).

 ---